Political end to Olympics: NKorea offers talks with US

 Senior North Korean official Kim Yong Chol, South Korean President Moon Jae-in and U.S. presidential adviser and first daughter Ivanka Trump sat in two rows of seats behind the Olympic rings, meant to represent a competition of peace and international unity.
 In close proximity – though with no apparent communication between Trump and Kim – they watched a spirited, elaborate show that concluded the Pyeongchang Games.

-Even as dancers performed cultural stories to music before an enormous crowd, South Korea’s presidential office released a brief statement saying that Pyongyang had expressed willingness to hold talks with Washington.
+Even as dancers performed cultural stories to music before a huge crowd, South Korea’s presidential office released a brief statement saying that Pyongyang had expressed willingness to hold talks with Washington.

 The North has ”ample intentions of holding talks with the United States,” according to the office.
 The North’s delegation also agreed that ”South-North relations and U.S.-North Korean relations should be improved together,” Moon’s office, known as the Blue House, said.